augustin-grosnon/WebGPU-render-demo/README.md

 ## Usage

 - **Colors**: Personalize the render by clicking on the pickers and selecting the appropritae color.
 You can then update the canvas by clicking on `Update colors`.

+- **Select, move and update lines**: Click on a line to select it.
+Use the `up` and `down` arrow keys to move the selected line up or down.
+Use the `left` arrow key to reduce the line width and the `right` arrow key to increase it.

 ## Notes